Department of Biomedical Engineering

 Biomedical Engineering Overview

-Biomedical engineering education at Carnegie Mellon University reflects the belief that a top biomedical engineer must be deeply trained in both a traditional engineering practice and biomedical sciences.
-The unique additional major program leverages extensive collaborations with sister departments in the College of Engineering and with major medical institutions in Pittsburgh.
+Biomedical Engineering education at Carnegie Mellon University reflects the belief that a top biomedical engineer must be deeply trained in both a traditional engineering practice and biomedical sciences.
+The unique additional major in Biomedical Engineering program leverages extensive collaborations with sister departments in the College of Engineering and with major medical institutions in Pittsburgh.
 This collaborative approach, combined with a rigorous engineering education, confers unique depth and breadth to the education of Biomedical Engineering graduates.
+The Biomedical Engineering department also offers an additional major in Biomedical Technology, which is open to all non-engineering students who want training beyond the Biomedical Engineering minor.
+The additional major curricula, demanding but readily feasible to complete in four years, are highly rewarding to motivated students.

-The Biomedical Engineering additional major program takes advantage of curricular overlaps between Biomedical Engineering and traditional engineering majors, such that the additional major can be completed in four years with only a modest increase in course requirements.
-The requirements for Biomedical Engineering consist of the core, the tracks, and the capstone design course.
+Students who elect Biomedical Engineering as a major must also declare a major in one of the traditional engineering disciplines.
+The Biomedical Engineering additional major program takes advantage of curricular overlaps between Biomedical Engineering and primary Engineering majors, such that the additional major can be completed in four years with only a modest increase in course requirements.
+The requirements for Biomedical Engineering additional major program consist of the core, the tracks, and the capstone design course.
 The core exposes students to basic facets of biomedical engineering to lay a foundation.
 The tracks allow students to build depth in a specific aspect of biomedical engineering.
-The capstone design project engages students in teamwork to develop real-world applications.
+The capstone design project engages students in teamwork to develop real-world devices and technologies.
+The additional major in Biomedical Engineering should be declared at the same time when declaring a traditional engineering major.

-Minimum units required for additional major:93–102
+Minimum units required for additional major (Core Courses + Track Electives): 93 - 102

 Core Courses

-Units
+Units | ||

-or 03-151 Honors Modern Biology
+or 03-151 | Honors Modern Biology | |

 # Also known as 03-206 for Health Professions Program students.